A bag-of-paths framework for network data analysis: Working with hitting/absorbing paths: the bag of hitting paths

-But this is exactly the set of recurrence equations computing the probability of hitting node $k$ when starting from node $i$ (see, e.g., \cite{Kemeny-1960,Ross-2000,Taylor-1998}).
-Therefore, the $z_{ik}^{\text{h}}$ represent the probabilities of reaching node $k$ from node $i$, without disappearing during the evaporating random walk with transition probabilities $p^{\text{k}}_{ij}$.
+Interestingly, this is exactly the set of recurrence equations computing the probability of hitting node $\alpha$ when starting from node $i$ (see, e.g., \cite{Kemeny-1960,Ross-2000,Taylor-1998}).
+Therefore, the $z_{i\alpha}^{\mathrm{h}}$ represent the \emph{probability of surviving} during the killed random walk from $i$ to $\alpha$ with transition probabilities $w_{ij}$ and node $\alpha$ made absorbing.
+Said differently, it corresponds to the probability of reaching absorbing node $j$ without being killed during the walk.